 The MMPA sets a general moratorium, with certain exceptions, on the take and importation of marine mammals and marine mammal products and makes it unlawful for any person to take, possess, transport, purchase, sell, export, or offer to purchase, sell, or export, any marine mammal or marine mammal product unless authorized.
 Take, as defined by section 3(13) of the MMPA, means to harass, hunt, capture, or kill, or attempt to harass, hunt, capture, or kill any marine mammal.
-Harassment is defined under section 3(18) of the MMPA as any act of pursuit, torment, or annoyance which-(i) has the potential to injure a marine mammal or marine mammal stock in the wild; or (ii) has the potential to disturb a marine mammal or marine mammal stock in the wild by causing disruption of behavioral patterns, including, but not limited to, migration, breathing, nursing, breeding, feeding, or sheltering.
+Harassment is defined by section 3(18) of the MMPA as any act of pursuit, torment, or annoyance which-(i) has the potential to injure a marine mammal or marine mammal stock in the wild; or (ii) has the potential to disturb a marine mammal or marine mammal stock in the wild by causing disruption of behavioral patterns, including, but not limited to, migration, breathing, nursing, breeding, feeding, or sheltering.

 Human use of the waters of the southeastern United States has increased as a function of residential growth and increased visitation.
 This increased use is particularly evident in the State of Florida.
 The population of Florida has grown by 124 percent since 1970 (6.8 million to 15.2 million, U.S. Census Bureau) and is expected to exceed 18 million by 2010, and 20 million by the year 2020.
 According to a report by the Florida Office of Economic and Demographic Research (2000), it is expected that, by the year 2010, 13.7 million people will reside in the 35 coastal counties of Florida.
 In a parallel fashion to residential growth, visitation to Florida has also increased.
 It is expected that Florida will have 83 million visitors annually by the year 2020, up from 48.7 million visitors in 1998.
 In concert with this increase of human population growth and visitation is the increase in the number of watercraft that travel Florida waters.
 In 2003, 743,243 vessels were registered in the State of Florida.
 This represents an increase of 26 percent since 1993.
-These numbers differ from those in our recently published manatee rules because new data have since become available from the State of Florida.
-The apparent decline in number of vessels registered between 2001 and 2003 is due to a change in the way registrations are counted.
-The earlier (2001) numbers included all registrations occurring during the year and therefore doublecounted vessels that were sold and reregistered during the same year.
+The number of vessels reported here differs from that reported in our April 7, 2004, rule establishing a temporary, emergency refuge on these sites because new data have since become available from the State of Florida.
+The apparent decline in number of vessels registered between 2001 and 2003 is due to a change in the way registrations were counted.
+The earlier (2001) numbers included all registrations occurring during the year and, therefore, double-counted vessels that were sold and reregistered during the same year.

-The increase in and projected growth of human use of manatee habitat has had direct and indirect impacts on this endangered species.
+The large increase in human use of manatee habitat has had direct and indirect impacts on this endangered species.
 Direct impacts include injuries and deaths from watercraft collisions, deaths and injuries from water control structure operations, lethal and sublethal entanglements with commercial and recreational fishing gear, and alterations of behavior due to harassment.
 Indirect impacts include habitat destruction and alteration, including decreases in water quality throughout some aquatic habitats, decreases in the quantity of warm water in natural spring areas, the spread of marine debris, and general disturbance from human activities.

 Federal authority to establish protection areas for the Florida manatee is provided by the ESA and the MMPA and is codified in 50 CFR, part 17, subpart J. We have discretion, by regulation, to establish manatee protection areas whenever there is substantial evidence showing such establishment is necessary to prevent the taking of one or more manatees.
-In accordance with 50 CFR 17.106, manatee protection areas may be established on an emergency basis when such takings are imminent.
-Such was the case for the emergency designation of these areas within Lee County as a manatee refuge.
-The emergency rule was published in the Federal Register on April 7, 2004 (69 FR 18279).
-The emergency designation is temporary, lasting only 120 days, and will expire on August 5, 2004.
-We announced in the emergency rule that, within 10 days after establishing the emergency protection area, in accordance with this section, the Service would begin proceedings to establish the area in accordance with 50 CFR 17.103.
+In accordance with 50 CFR 17.106, areas may be established on an emergency basis when such takings are imminent.